 Residence Hall: No refund of residence hall rent shall be made in the event of withdrawal after the fifth class day of each semester.
 Upon vacating student housing facilities, the room key must be returned to the Student Accommodation Office.
 The date the room key is returned to the Student Accommodation Office is the effective termination date of the student housing contract.
 Students should contact Residence Life with any questions about their housing charges.

 Dining Services: The Dining Services contract covers meal plans for both fall and spring semesters.
-Students wishing to cancel their contract must notify the Contract Coordinator at (434) 982-5140 by the specified deadline.
+When you cancel your contract you must notify the Contract Coordinator at (434) 982-5140 by the specified deadline.
 There is a $50 non-waiver administrative fee to cover processing charges.
-This charge is also assessed to students withdrawing from the University.
+This charge is also assessed if you withdraw from the University.
 For further information regarding contract meal plans and charges call (434) 982-5124 or visit their website.

 Please note that if you leave the University for any reason and return in a later semester, you will be subject to the tuition and fee rates established by the Board of Visitors for the academic year in which you return, based upon your academic level upon your return.
-Your school of enrollment can confirm your academic level.
+Your school of enrollment can confirm your academic level upon your return.